25 Things I Quit in Order to Simplify

 When something important is happening and I want to stay informed, I'll intentionally check in.
 But I don't feel the need to constantly absorb a feed of updates just because they're there.

-There will always be more news—tomorrow, the next day, and the day after that.
-And half the time, what feels urgent today is irrelevant by next week.
+There will always be more news, tomorrow, the next day, and the day after that.

-So I no longer make it my job to carry the weight of every headline.
+I no longer make it my job to carry the weight of every headline.
 My nervous system thanks me for that.

 10. I Quit Going Out Late at Night

-I wear a Fitbit that tracks my sleep, and I’ve learned how much of our health—physical, mental, hormonal—can be traced back to sleep quality.
+I wear a Fitbit that tracks my sleep, and I've learned how much of our health, physical, mental, hormonal, can be traced back to sleep quality.

 It's that important.